 Wildlife ponds in a garden support a huge range of creatures:

 - invertebrates - dragon and damselflies, pond skaters, water boatmen, water beetles and pond snails

 - amphibians - frogs, toads and newts

 The UK’s garden ponds are one of our most important and overlooked wildlife refuges.
 Our garden ponds give places of safety for aquatic species to breed and thrive.
-We should all create as many bodies of freshwater in our gardens as we can.
+Everyone should create as many freshwater wildlife habitats in our gardens as we can.